 “… and lusting [ἐπιθυμέω] to be fed with the crumbs which were falling from the rich man’s table; besides, even the dogs were coming and licking his sores.”
 (Luke 16:21)

-Again, I am not to saying that there was never a negative connotation to ἐπιθυμέω/ἐπιθυμία.
+Again, I am not to saying that there was never a negative connotation to ἐπιθυμέω/ἐπιθυμία when used in Greek.
 But it is critical that we make the distinction between a condemnation of desire and a prohibition against coveting forbidden things, including one’s neighbor’s wife.
 Now we’re finally ready to look at the verse itself.

 The other major mistake in the interpretation of this verse (and many translations, as shown above) involves misconstruing the grammar.
 The Greek does not say, “look at a woman with lust” or “look at a woman lustfully,” as though it were describing the manner of looking.
 On the contrary, Matthew uses a grammatical construction here that combines the preposition πρὸς (pros, pronounced “pross”) with an articular infinitive in the accusative.
 Matthew uses this construction four other times, and each time it denotes the purpose of the action:

 “Beware of practicing your righteousness before men in order to be noticed by them.”
 (Matt 6:1)

 “… First gather up the tares and bind them in bundles in order to burn them up ….”
 (Matt 13:30)